Locomotive-Ventures/wombat/README.md

 * [Terraform](https://www.terraform.io/) - Infrastructure as Code
 * [Twilio](https://www.twilio.com/) - Telephony
 * [Supabase](https://supabase.io/) - Auth

+### Possible Enhancements

+During the MVP development we identified a number of enhancements that could be made to the platform in a very quick manner.
+These are listed below:

+* Support for multiple languages *(already possible, just need to tweak workflows)*
+* Support for keypad for people with hearing disabilities *(already possible, just need to tweak workflows)*
+* Replace OpenAI with Amazon Bedrock.
+Due to time constraints and limitations obtaining credits this was only tested with UI and not integrated with the platform.
+* Pulling in call recordings from Twillio and storing them in S3 for future reference.
+This was not implemented due to time constraints.
+*

 ### Branding
 - All brand assets can be located in the [assets](./assets) folder.